MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratoradvanced-deployment-config.md

 ### Create Connection Reference Json

 The connection reference property in the customDeploymentConfiguration.json is **ConnectionReferences**.
-This is used for setting connection references in your solution to specific connections configured in a target environment after the solution is imported.
+The connection reference property is used for setting connection references in your solution to specific connections after the solution is imported.
 Additionally, the **ConnectionReferences** are used to **enable flows after the solution is imported based on owner of the connection** specified in the variable.

 1. **you'll need to create the connections manually in your target environments and copy the IDs** for the connection to use in the json value below